Execution path

 Trust boundaries by layer

-CLManager is the only user-facing execution entrypoint for lifecycle actions.
-CLCore is the only canonical state authority for position registration, custody, permissions, and accounting.
+CLManager is the main execution entrypoint for lifecycle actions.
+CLCore is the canonical state authority for position registration, custody, permissions, and accounting.

 Core components